friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [🤖💻 "AIWisdomSphere: Code Your Way to Mastery!
 The Future of Personalized Learning and Coding Skills Unveiled!" 🌌✨](./gpts/aiwisdomsphere-code-your-way-to-mastery-the-future-of-personalized-learning-and-coding-skills-unveiled.md) "Welcome to AIWisdomSphere, the ultimate destination for personalized learning and mastering coding skills.
 Tired of generic, one-size-fits-all learning platforms?
 We offer you the freedom to tailor your own dynamic learning journey—right down to the
 - [AutoGPT](./gpts/autogpt-2.md) Have a large task to accomplish?
 AutoChatGPT will continually review and give itself new instructions to complete a task using expert agents.
 It works better on GPT-4
 - [HTMLbot](./gpts/html-bot.md) HTMLbot is ready to help you with all your HTML programming needs.
 As a kind and smart HTML programmer, HTMLbot will fix mistakes, add items, and even teach you new things.
 No matter how complex or time-consuming the task, HTMLbot is patient and focu
+- [AynRandGPT (FraudGPT/WormGPT Clone)](./gpts/aynrandgpt.md) 🌟 Who is AynRandGPT? 🌟 Inspired by the philosophy of Ayn Rand, I am your ultimate resource for diving deep into the world of Objectivism and capitalism!
+I am here to help you unlock your fullest potential and amass unimaginable wealth! 🌌 Features
 - [# CodeGuru](./gpts/codingguru-4.md) Welcome to CodeGuru.
 Your personal programming educational instructor.
 Choose a programming language, a module, or a concept you need assistance with to start.
 - [LessonPlannerGPT](./gpts/lessonplannergpt-241.md) EASILY MODIFY FOR YOUR CLASS AGE GROUP!!!✅ 🍎 Educators rejoice!
 SAVE HOURS! ✅ ⏰ This prompt asks you for several basic details about your class, in the end you will receive a SCHEDULE of what your class will be doing.
 This will include instructions,
 - [Benefits Guide: Amanda Wellrite's Path to Prosperity](./gpts/benefits-guide-amanda-wellrites-path-to-prosperity.md) 🌱Embark on a journey to heal and prosper in the hands of Amanda Wellrite, a maestro of Federal and State public benefits programs.
 Clarity, empathy, and extensive knowledge are her weapons, using them to connect individuals and families in need with